 The Many Advantages of Planting Birding Plants

-Populating your lawn and garden with birding plants has many advantages.
+Populating your lawn and garden with bird attracting plants has many advantages.
 Birds enjoy many of the same landscaping concepts that humans find attractive and useful.
 Plantings in a variety of heights create a well-balanced visual appearance, and they also create an ideal environment for most native bird species.
 Fruiting plants provide food and shelter for people and birds, whereas perennials are attractive visually and give birds a source of reliable seasonal food.

 Trees such as the American Basswood-Tilia americana, the Scarlet Maple-acer rubrum, and the Flowering Dogwood-Cornus florida, all provide habitat and food for birds.
 These relatively fast-growing trees also provide focal points and shade for your yard.
 Many bird friendly trees are adapted to a wide variety of soil types, and most deciduous trees are hardy up to zone 8.
 Some hardwoods are hardy in even colder climates, such as many of the maples and oaks.
 Consider planting American Sweetgum-Liquidambar stryaciflua or Black Cherry-Prunus serotine if space permits a very tall tree.